 Our Approach

-The first-grade child’s day is structured based on a healthy balance of quiet, inward-focused time and periods of activity with an outward focus.
+The second-grade child’s day is structured based on a healthy balance of quiet, inward-focused time and periods of activity with an outward focus.

 Weekly Rhythm

 The weekly rhythm includes a daily morning lesson, work in the garden, meditation, poetry, singing, watercolor painting, beeswax modeling, pentatonic flute, and free, unstructured play in nature.
 Our location has plenty of beautiful outdoor space, raised garden beds, and nearby parks.
-This curriculum will have a special focus on nature.
-Through time spent outdoors, observing the natural world, gardening and seasonal festivals, we will explore our connection to the natural world, our place in it, and responsibility to it.
-It is not a hurried curriculum stressing the child with memorization of facts but rather one that lays a deep foundation for learning by engaging the child on all levels.
+Meadowlark’s curriculum has a special focus on nature and our place in the natural world.
+Through time spent outdoors, observing, gardening, and seasonal festivals, we explore our connection to the natural world, our place in it, and responsibility to it.
+It is not a hurried curriculum stressing the child with memorization of facts but rather one that lays a deep foundation for learning by engaging the child on all levels of their being.
 Morning begins with the main lesson which includes circle time with movement, songs, and recitation, followed by story time, and finally writing or bookwork.
 The early lessons are mainly pictorial, increasing in content as the child’s capacity for concentration grows.
-Main lesson would be followed by snack and free play, painting, handwork, gardening, or beeswax modeling, then lunch, a long outdoor play time, community work, story, rest, and dismissal.
+Main lesson is followed by snack and free play, painting, handwork, gardening, or beeswax modeling, then lunch, a long outdoor play time, community work, story, rest, and dismissal.

 Form Drawing